My Cat's Not Using the Litterbox! Is It Peeing, Spraying, or Marking?

 Cats that are peeing on a horizontal surface, like the floor, are demonstrating inappropriate elimination, or simply peeing outside the litterbox!
 Cats that are leaving urine on a vertical surface are spraying.
 Spraying can occur on walls, drapes, and the sides of furniture, among other things.
 Spraying is most common in cats that are intact.
 Intact cats are those that have not been “fixed” or neutered.
+While spraying is most common in male cats, female cats can also spray.
 Even though it is an undesirable behavior in a pet, spraying is a normal form of communication in cats!

 Marking refers to your cat's motivation in depositing the urine.
 Although it’s less common, cats can also mark by depositing their feces.
 In addition, cats use scent glands around their head, feet, and tail to rub on objects and mark their territory.
 The cat is marking if she is using the urine as a form of communication.
 Spraying is almost always a marking behavior.
 Inappropriate elimination, whether peeing or pooping out of the box, may or may not be a marking behavior.
 If your cat is peeing or pooping on a horizontal surface but it is consistently near doors or windows, on a large piece of furniture such as a bed, or on the owner's dirty clothes, it may be a marking behavior.